mido/mido/README.rst

 Message Creation Shortcuts
 ---------------------------

-If you think creating new messages is a bit wordy, you can use shorcuts (note: this is experimental):
+If you find creating new messages is a bit wordy, you can use shorcuts (note: this is experimental):

 .. code:: python